mtarcinalli/Implicit-opinion-aspect-clues-in-Portuguese-texts/lexico iacs/README.md

 - at the second level, the category of IAC, that is, the explicit aspect to which the IAC indicates;
 - on the third level: the IAC itself

+Below is a sample of the xml file:

 <pre>
 &lt;?xml version="1.0" ?&gt;